-This study of 258 North American business and IT leaders, produced by Raconteur and sponsored by Google Enterprise, was conducted between January and February 2015.
+This study of 258 North American business and IT leaders, produced by Raconteur and sponsored by Google Cloud, was conducted between January and February 2015.
 Respondents were asked to complete an anonymous online survey about their beliefs and predictions around innovation and collaboration in the workplace.
 The individuals that responded to this survey represented a broad spectrum of industries in terms of both their size and main areas of activity.

 The survey analysis has been separated into four sections: